natyavidhan/StudyBudy/README.md

 # StudyBudy
-A website for managing you student life
+A website for managing your student life